Bugmark-Simulator/bugmark_simulation/README.md

 #### Cloning the Bugmark Exchange

 **NOTE:** Make sure you are not working as root user.
 If necessary, create a new user on Ubuntu.
+E.g. `adduser bugmarkstudy; adduser bugmarkstudy sudo`

 1. Clone the tracker
    `mkdir src; cd src; git clone https://github.com/Bugmark-Simulator/exchange.git`